coinbase-samples/retail-advanced-trading-scripts-js/README.md

 ### Step 2

-execute an API call (make sure to use Node 18+ ie: nvm use 18.14.0 or nvm use 18)
+execute an API call (make sure to use Node 18+ i.e., nvm use 18.14.0 or nvm use 18)

 ```bash
 node listAccounts.js